ipersids/2d-maze-game/README.md

 - [x] Map reading and general validation:
 	* Map is rectangular.
 	* There is exactly one start position and one exit position.
-	* There is at least one one collectible item.
+	* There is at least one collectible item.
 	* Map is surrounded by walls.
 	* Map fits the monitor size.
 - [x] Check if the map is playable: